JasperJZhou/DH100Proj/README.md

 I will be using a the dataset from [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)

-This is still a work in progress and will be updated shortly.
+This project is still a work in progress and will be updated shortly.